 4 Ideal Doenjang Substitutes

-1. MISO- A perfect Substitute for Doenjang
+1. Japanese miso paste- A perfect Substitute for Doenjang

 Miso is often mixed with Dashi, miso soup.
 Miso has a balanced flavor with a sweet, salty, savory, beany, and earthy flavor.